simon-langchain/langgraph-newrelic-mre/README.md

 - View New Relic agent logs in deployment output

 ### Uvicorn-related New Relic errors (AttributeError, hook conflicts)
-- These are **expected and handled** by the Uvicorn hook workaround in `agent.py`
+- **These are now prevented** by the protected hook wrapper in `agent.py`
+- The wrapper safely delays hook initialization until after New Relic is ready
-- The workaround suppresses Uvicorn instrumentation but preserves transaction/LLM monitoring
+- Full Uvicorn instrumentation is preserved, including thread pool metrics
-- If you see initialization errors, check that the workaround is in place in `agent.py`
+- If initialization still fails, verify that `agent.py` includes the `ProtectedUvicornHook` class

 ## Support